Breast implant removal Sydney

 In recent times, there has been a big increase in the number of women undergoing surgery to remove their breast implants.
 This can be for a number of reasons, whether it be due to lifestyle, illness or an emotional change.
 Many women are simply just changing their mind about their implants and would rather them be removed.
-Dr Pouria Moradi is finding an increasing number of women in Australia requesting to have their implants removed and wants to ensure that women are given this opportunity.
+Dr Pouria Moradi is finding an increasing number of women in Australia requesting to have their implants removed and wants to ensure that women are given this opportunity by Dr Moradi in Sydney.

 Removing breast implants